Re-envisioning Main Street Project

 Funding Sources: Indiana Department of Transportation (INDOT), Madison Redevelopment Commission (RDC), and City of Madison funds

-Designers: Jacobi, Toombs, and Lanz Engineers
+Designers: Jacobi, Toombs, and Lanz Engineers-Prime AE

-Contractor: Temple and Temple
+Contractor: Temple and Temple, Duke Energy

-FUTURE PHASES:
+FUTURE PROJECTS

-Mulberry Street to West Street Traffic Signals
+Mulberry Street to Broadway Street Traffic Signals

 Estimated Costs: $750,000